-The EPIC Runs for Application tool interface is used to run the EPIC model for the simulation year (EPICapp.exe program), which is stored under the directory \${FESTC_HOME}/epic/model/current.
-However, the user must already have generated the site daily weather and N deposition files using the WRF/CMAQ-to-EPIC tool interface (see Section 4.3).
-The EPIC Runs for Application tool uses input files stored primarily in the following directories:
+The EPIC Runs for Application tool interface is used to run the EPIC model for the simulation year (EPICapp.exe program), which is stored under the directory \${FESTC_HOME}/epic/ model/current.
+Users must already have generated the site daily weather and N deposition files using the WRF/CMAQ-to-EPIC tool interface (see Section 4.3).
+N deposition input can be selected from the four available options - CMAQ, EPIC parameter input file, 2002-2006 5-year CMAQ average, and 2006-2010 5-year CMAQ average.
+The tool uses input files stored primarily in the following directories:

-- \${FESTC_HOME}/epic/common_data/EPIC_model/app for the common model input files. - scenarios/"scenario name"/share_data for the EPICCONT.DAT file, site files, and site list file, and daily weather and N deposition files and weather list file. - \${FESTC_HOME}/epic/common_data/statWeath for observed climate station statistical data. - scenarios/"scenario name"/ "crop name" /app/manage for the run files, management files, and management list file. - scenarios/"scenario name"/ "crop name"/spinup/rainf/SOL for the soil files to be used in the rain-fed simulations. - scenarios/"scenario name"/ "crop name"/spinup/irr/SOL for the soil files to be used in the irrigated simulations.
+- \${FESTC_HOME}/epic/common_data/EPIC_model/app contains the common model input files. - scenarios/"scenario name"/share_data contains the EPICCONT.DAT file, site files, site list file, daily weather and N deposition files, and weather list file. - \${FESTC_HOME}/epic/common_data/statWeath contains observed climate station statistical data.

+- scenarios/"scenario name"/ "crop name" /app/manage contains the run files, management files, and management list file. - scenarios/"scenario name"/ "crop name"/spinup/rainf/SOL contains the soil files to be used in the rain-fed simulations. - scenarios/"scenario name"/ "crop name"/spinup/irr/SOL contains the soil files to be used in the irrigated simulations.

 Figure 17 shows the tool interface used for the test_case scenario.
 The Simulation Year is defined when the user creates the scenario.
 Users can select one or multiple crops for the simulation.
 After clicking the Run button, a script file is generated to run the rain-fed and irrigated EPIC application simulations for each crop.
-The EPIC application simulations will run for a two-year period (the previous year and the simulation year) using the same daily weather and N deposition files for the simulation year; the two-year period is needed in order to simulate a full growing season for fall-sown crops.
+The EPIC application simulations will run for a two-year period (the previous year and the simulation year) using the same daily weather and N deposition files for the simulation year; the two-year period is needed to simulate a full growing season for fall-sown crops.
 The user submits the script file to the queue by clicking OK.
 After the job has finished, users should check the queue job and log file in the "scenario name"/scripts directory, based on the information provided in the Message Box (shown in Figure 17).